bolaft/dispatchery/README.md

 - **Better Readability**: Your code is clean and type-specific without bulky `if` statements.
 - **Enhanced Maintainability**: Add new types easily without modifying existing code.
-- **More Pythonic**: Embrace the power of Python’s dynamic typing with elegant dispatching.
+- **More Flexible**: Embrace the power of Python’s dynamic typing with elegant dispatching.

 ## Dependencies